Chad-Mowbray/certs/README.md

 The process of negotiating encryption is fairly complicated, so before we talk about the third step, let's try to understand a simplified example.

-## Ceasar Cipher Spycraft
+## Caesar Cipher Spycraft
 Let's imagine two secret agents, Alice and Bob.
 They live far away from each other, but need to communicate securely.
 So they agree to encrypt their letters using a Caesar Cipher--pretty clever.
 Anyone who intercepts their letters will just see gibberish.

 But there is a problem.

-If Alice wants to exchange encrypted letters with Bob using a Ceasar Cipher, they both need to have the same secret key to encode/decode the letter (for example, the number "17").
+If Alice wants to exchange encrypted letters with Bob using a Caesar Cipher, they both need to have the same secret key to encode/decode the letter (for example, the number "17").
 In other words, they need a "symmetric" key--one that is the same for both of them.
 But how can Alice tell Bob what the secret key is?
 If she simply writes the key in the top corner of the letter, anyone who intercepts the letter will be able to decode it.

 A real conundrum, but there might be a way around it.
 Alice thinks about establishing a dead-drop that only she and Bob would know about, where she can write the secret key in chalk above a certain door.
 But then she gets stuck trying to figure out how to securely communicate to Bob about the dead-drop's location...
 She has uncovered a fundamental problem in securing symmetrically encrypted communications:  how to begin?